This Virus Has a Tenacious Grip

 If you were a regular reader of my Substack newsletter, I apologize for dropping out as I did.
 I hope to be back on track real soon.

 I'm a slow reader.
-I sometimes look at the length of an article before I commit to reading it.
+It's partially a vision problem I've had for 17 years and partially endless worldly distractions.
+So, sometimes, I look at the length of an article before I commit to reading it.
 If the reading time is noted as more than 10 minutes, I might put it off till I know I have uninterrupted time that would allow me to focus clearly on the subject matter.

 Unfortunately, it may never get read.

-It gets bookmarked and sequestered into one of my various holding cells where it is likely to be buried among hundreds of other unread articles ... and forgotten.
+It gets bookmarked or maybe sequestered into one of my various holding cells, where it will likely be buried among dozens of other unread stories ... and forgotten.

 The world functions at a high rate of speed.
-It's that speed that robs us of quality in so many things.
-Writers seem to focus on stories that run from 500 to 1500 words because that length appears to be what most readers can consume in a single gulp.
+We have so much information thrown at us each day that it's impossible to absorb it all.
+That speed robs us of a fulfilling life in so many areas.
+Writers often focus on stories ranging from 500 to 1500 words because that length is what most readers can consume in a single gulp.

 That being the case, what am I missing when I file an intriguing story into the bottomless pit of a bookmarking app?